FIRST PERIOD-SPLIT BELL KEY

 Could it be FXH stiil had them in stock, perhaps in parts, waiting to be ordered, waiting for an engraving and name on the bell?

 Not necessarily ''World'', it could have been ''Klingson'' or ''C.A.
 Wunderlich'' too?

 I can imagine rare saxophones like those three were only engraved and named after being ordered.
-Perhaps they were found in the Julius Keilwerth company were from may 1945 most brands were centered?
+Perhaps they were found in the Julius Keilwerth company where, from may 1945, most brands were centered?